bohdloss/SpaghettiEngine/README.md

 Lines that are empty or start with // will be ignored

 Each word in a line, separated by 1 space, indicates the following:
-- First word: asset type (choose between - shader / shaderprogram / material / texture / model / sound / music)
+- First word: asset type (choose between - VertexShader / FragmentShader / ShaderProgram / Material / Texture / Model / Sound / Music)
 - Second word: asset name
 - All the other words are arguments

 Here is the full documentation for the arguments that are needed for each asset type:

-1) Shader
+1) VertexShader / FragmentShader
   - Shader location
-  - Shader type (vertex / fragment / geometry / tess_control / tess_evaluation)

 2) ShaderProgram
   - List of names of Shader-assets